sam-the-tutor/celo-Tutorial/README.md

 All the code for this project can be found on my [github]() and here is a link to the [demo]().

 ## Conclusion.
 Congratulations!!!!, you now have a fully functional Dapp on the Celo blockchain.
 Feel free to play around with the code and add some functionality to the Dapp.
+See you soon!!!!!!

 ## Author
-Samuel Atwebembeire is a back-end and smart-contract developer.
+Samuel Atwebembeire is a back-end, and smart-contract developer.I also do Technical writing.
 I am very passionate about Web3 and AI.
-Lets connect on [twitter](https://twitter.com/samthetutor2)# celo-Tutorial
+Lets connect on [twitter](https://twitter.com/samthetutor2)
-# celo-Tutorial
-# celo-Tutorial
-# celo-Tutorial